window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-32987357-1');

 Keeping it Clean

-Two tips for keeping your mudroom clean are to have easy to clean flooring and accessible seating.
-Your mudroom should have flooring that can be quickly and easily swept and mopped when dirt, mud, and moisture builds up.
-It’s a good idea to throw down some rubber matting to store wet shoes or some older carpets to catch dirt.
+Two key tips for maintaining a clean mudroom are to choose easy-to-clean flooring and provide accessible seating.
+Opt for flooring that can be quickly swept or mopped when dirt, mud, and moisture inevitably build up.
+Consider adding rubber mats for wet shoes or an old rug to trap dirt and protect your floors.